https://github.com/bvarnai/drs

 ```

-- `remote` configuration section for remote
+- `remote` configuration section for remote:

 - `host` - host name as specified in `~/.ssh/config` (see drs-host-name)

-- `rsyncOptions` configuration section for rsync
+- `rsyncOptions` (optional) configuration options for rsync:

 - `-v` , `--info=progress2` and `--itemize-changes` if `-v|--verbose` is set